-28th Annual International Conference on Computer Science and Software Engineering
+29th Annual International Conference on Computer Science and Software Engineering

-We also encourage papers, workshop, and expo proposals that describe applications including but not limited to the following areas: healthcare, finance, smart cities, supply chain, smart commerce, smart grid and energy, connected and driverless cars, smart design, wearable computing, and social computing.
+We also encourage papers as well as workshop and expo proposals that describe applications, including but not limited to the following areas: healthcare, finance, smart cities, smart environment, supply chain, smart commerce, smart grid and energy, connected and driverless cars, smart design, wearable computing, and social computing.

 Submit your paper and showcase your research findings to a variety of attendees from different backgrounds and specialties.
 If your paper is accepted, it will be showcased in the conference proceedings published by CASCON and included in the ACM Digital Library.
 Visit the Papers section to find out more about the submission steps and requirements.